Pulmonary sequestration: Cause

 development of the accessory lung bud results in the extrapulmonary type that may give rise to communication with the GI tract.
 Both types of sequestration usually have arterial supply from the thoracic or abdominal aorta.
 Rarely, the celiac axis, internal mammary, subclavian, or renal artery may be involved.
 Intrapulmonary sequestration occurs within the visceral pleura of normal lung tissue.
 Usually, no communication with the tracheobronchial tree occurs.
 The most common location is in the posterior basal segment, and nearly two thirds of pulmonary sequestrations appear in the left lung.
 Venous drainage is usually via the pulmonary veins.
 Foregut communication is very rare, and associated anomalies are uncommon.
 Extrapulmonary sequestration is completely enclosed in its own pleural sac.
 It may occur above, within, or below the diaphragm, and nearly all appear on the left side.
 No communication with the tracheobronchial tree occurs.
 Venous drainage is usually via the systemic venous system.
 Foregut communication and associated anomalies, such as diaphragmatic hernia, are more common.

 Diagnosis

 Bronchopulmonary sequestration (BPS) is a rare congenital malformation of the lower respiratory tract.
 It consists of a nonfunctioning mass of normal lung tissue that lacks normal communication with the tracheobronchial tree, and that receives its arterial blood supply from the systemic circulation.

 BPS is estimated to comprise one to six percent of all congenital pulmonary malformations, making it an extremely rare disorder.

 Sequestrations are classified anatomically.
 Intralobar sequestration in which the lesion is located within a normal lobe and lacks its own visceral pleura.
-Extralobar sequestration in which the mass is located outside the normal lung and has its own visceral pleuraThe blood supply of 75% of pulmonary sequestrations is derived from the thoracic or abdominal aorta.
+Extralobar sequestration in which the mass is located outside the normal lung and has its own visceral pleura.
+The blood supply of 75% of pulmonary sequestrations is derived from the thoracic or abdominal aorta.
 The remaining 25% of sequestrations receive their blood flow from the subclavian, intercostal, pulmonary, pericardiophrenic, innominate, internal mammary, celiac, splenic, or renal arteries.